sybilhoangRG/support.balsamiq.com/content/ui101/breadcrumbs.md

 product: "UI Design 101"
 ---

-Breadcrumbs are a compact way to show a site or application hierarchy.<!--more-->
+Breadcrumbs are a compact way to show a site or application hierarchy.
+They are they are unobtrusive and not distracting.<!--more-->

 They not only show users where they are, but provide an easy way to allow them to navigate up multiple levels.

-Because they only require a small amount of space, they are unobtrusive and not distracting.
+They only require a small amount of space and are very familiar to most users.
 The [Nielsen Norman Group writes](https://www.nngroup.com/articles/breadcrumb-navigation-useful/) that "user testing shows **many benefits and no downsides to breadcrumbs** for secondary navigation."

 ## When to Use Breadcrumbs